 PLATFORM: Windows, Mac OS, Linux.

 OpenEmu is a free open source emulator and is cited as one of the best specifically for Mac.
 OpenEnu is an emulator for multiple consoles including, Genesis, Nintendo GS and Game Boy.
 OpenEmu has a similar interface to Apple iTunes and organises the games you already own into a modified game library.

 You can make collections mixing and matching game titles from different consoles as well as organising your games into multi-screen layouts, allowing you to save your game progress and has cheat code support.
 You can also add a pad to play including PS4 pad or a Wiimote.

 In conclusion, emulators mean that as gamers we can enjoy the games of the past right now and well into the future.
 Especially those of us who have a penchant for retro gaming and reliving our childhood memories.

 Being one of the best-selling handheld consoles of all time it is unsurprising there are so many great DS emulators on the market today, most of them free and open-source, so developers can improve the, designs whenever they want to.
 Emulators will always be around and they give us the opportunity to replay our favourite games time and again that’s why they are so popular even if they can be unreliable and annoying to install sometimes.

+Though they may not be quite as cool as the actual Nintendo DS console experience, an emulator is great fun.
 Every gamer will have relied on an emulator at some point because they remembered a game they played once upon a time and no longer have the ability to play it on the original console, so if you want to relive your youth and check out some of the best DS games of all time this article is for you.